Type XXIII submarine: Background

 When development began on the Type XXI U-boat in late 1942, it was proposed to simultaneously develop a smaller version incorporating the same advanced technology to replace the Type II coastal submarine.
 Admiral Karl Dönitz added two requirements: as the boat would have to operate in the Mediterranean and the Black Sea, it had to be able to be transported by rail, and it had to use the standard 53.3 cm torpedo tubes.

 The development of the Type XXIII was given a high priority, with an emphasis on using existing components as much as possible.
 To reduce development time, Hellmuth Walter designed the new submarine based on the previous Type XXII prototype.
 By 30 June 1943 the design was ready and construction began in parallel at several shipyards in Germany, France, Italy and Ukraine.
 The lead contractor was Deutsche Werft in Hamburg.

 As with the Type XXI, the Type XXIII was intended to be constructed in sections, various modules being produced by different subcontractors.
 Some were to be assembled at foreign yards, including U-2446 through U-2460 at the Deutsche Werft yard at Nikolaev, Southern Ukraine.
 These were reassigned to the Linzner yard on 1 May 1944 and subsequently cancelled.
-In the end, circumstances meant that construction was concentrated at Germaniawerft in Kiel and Deutsche Werft in Hamburg, Germaniawerft building 51 and Deutsche Werft 49.
-Of the 280 submarines ordered, only 61 entered service, and only 6 ever carried out a war patrol.
+In the end, circumstances meant that construction was concentrated at Germaniawerft in Kiel and Deutsche Werft in Hamburg.